Truth and Knowledge: Height and Size in Finite Partial Orders

 \ed

 \br

 $ $

-\xEh \xDH There is probably not a best choice of definition for all situations. \xDH We pursue only the first definition of ht, as it seems the least complicated one, and we mainly want to illustrate the concept here. \xDH Obviously, the height of an element is related to its ``size''.
+\xEh \xDH There is probably not a best choice of definition for all situations, our aim is to indicate ways to proceed with incomplete information.

+\xDH We pursue only the first definition of ht, as it seems the least complicated one, and we mainly want to illustrate the concept here. \xDH Obviously, the height of an element is related to its ``size''.
 Consider the powerset $ \xdp (X)$ over $X.$ A subset $X' $ will be bigger, if it sits higher in the $ \xcb $ relation.
 But we may also consider the number (or set) of elements in $ \xdp (X)$ below $X'.$ The bigger this set, the bigger $X' $ is.

 This gives a different notion of size of an element in a partial order: $size(x):=\{x':x' <x\}$ or $size(x):=card(\{x':x' <x\}).$

 We may also consider a mixture of both approaches.